emmalu00/matrix-math/README.md

 ## Coding Specifications & Software Architecture
 ### The ApplicationIO Class
-`ApplictionIO` handles all user input and output.
+`ApplicationIO` handles all user input and output.
 Once the program has been run through the command line, `ApplicationIO` reads in the matrices from the text file, and gives the user the following prompt:

 > `Enter (p)rint, (a)dd, (s)ubtract, (m)ultiply, (t)ranspose, or (q)uit:`